theembeddedrustacean/ser-std/README.md

 ## 🧑‍💻 Development Options

+> ⚠️ As of January 2025, Wowki stopped supporting the std builder on it's web interface.
+While the no_std builder is still supported on the web interface, an alternative beginner friendly option of using DevContainers and Wokwi with VSCode is introduced.
+With a few clicks in GitHub, Devcontainers enable the spawning of a full environment with all the book examples in a single workspace.
+Still, no need for any hardware and knowledge of Devcontainers is not required.

-### 1. 🌐 Wokwi Web Interface (Recommended)
+### 1. 🌐 Development Containers (Recommended)
 This is the recommended option for beginners as it is the quickest and easiest way to get started.
-Each code example has a corresponding project on [Wokwi](https://wokwi.com/), allowing you to run and modify the code directly from your web browser.
-Links to the examples are provided in the earlier section.

-### 2. 🌐🛠️ Wokwi Web Interface with Hardware
-If you prefer to work with physical hardware, Wokwi provides an approach to flash an external development board/device directly from the web interface.
-To do that you need to press F1 in the Wokwi code window to access the command palette.
-Afterward, you can select the "Flash Firmware to Device" option.
+The full environment will be setup in your web browser with a few clicks and without leaving this repository.
+All you have to do is click on the green "Code" button in the upper right corder then navigate to the codespaces tab and click "create codespace on [device name]".
+A tab will automatically open setting up the whole environment with the example projects for you.

-### 3. 🏡🛠️ Local Editor with Physical Hardware
+### 2. 🏡🛠️ Local Editor with Physical Hardware
 If you prefer to develop locally with physical hardware, you can clone the examples locally and set them up to run on an external development board.
 The software required entails the ESP-IDF framework in addition to flashing tools to download code to the external hardware.
 The following links include the instructions for installing the ESP-IDF framework and flashing the development board.

 #### a) **Install Rust** 🦀: